kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/scripts.md

 install the syncer in the edge cluster.
 Invoke this script with the edge service provider workspace current.

+This script assumes that either (a) you have cloned the edge-mc repo and done `make build` to populate its `bin` directory or (b) you have fetched a release binary archive and unpacked it to create its `bin` directory.

 ```console
 $ scripts/mailbox-prep.sh -h
 scripts/mailbox-prep.sh usage: (-o file_pathname | --syncer-image container_image_ref )* synctarget_name